 - People who are not logged in.
 This accounts for the majority of browser traffic and all API download traffic.

 - Owners/maintainers of one or more projects.
 This accounts for almost all writes.
 A user must create and use a PyPI account to maintain or own a project, and there is no particular functionality available to a logged-in user other than to manage projects they own/maintain.
 As of March 2018, PyPI had about 270,000 users, and Test PyPI had about 30,000 users.

-- PyPI application administrators, e.g., Ernest W. Durbin III, Dustin Ingram, and Donald Stufft, who add classifiers, ban spam/malware projects, help users with account recovery, and so on.
+- PyPI application administrators, e.g., Ernest W. Durbin III, Dustin Ingram, and Donald Stufft, who can ban spam/malware projects, help users with account recovery, and so on.
 There are under ten such admins.